 - his/her written timetable and plan for repayment.

 Bureau of Citizenship and Immigration Services (BCIS): see U.S. Citizenship and Immigration Services (USCIS).

-Categorically eligible EU: an EU in which members receive and/or are authorized to receive Temporary Assistance, SSI, SAB, SP, and/or special support services benefits.
-Categorically eligible EUs are not tested against resource and gross/net income limits.
-Categorically eligible one or two person EUs are entitled to an ongoing issuance of $10, regardless of income level.
-FAMIS rejects or closes categorically eligible EUs of three or more persons whose income exceeds the categorically eligible issuance table maximums.
+Categorically eligible household: a household in which members receive and/or are authorized to receive Temporary Assistance (TA), Supplemental Security Income (SSI), Supplemental Aid to the Blind (SAB), Supplemental Payments (SP), and/or special support services benefits.
+Categorically eligible households are not tested against resource and gross/net income limits.
+Categorically eligible one or two person households are entitled to an ongoing minimum issuance, regardless of income level.
+FAMIS rejects or closes categorically eligible households of three or more persons whose income exceeds the categorically eligible issuance table maximums.

-If all members of an EU receive Temporary Assistance, SSI, SAB, and/or SP, they may be considered eligible for Food Stamps because of their IM/SSI status.
-EUs with any members receiving special support services may be considered categorically eligible.
-Temporary Assistance, for categorical eligibility purposes, includes Temporary Assistance cash.
+If all members of a household receive TA, SSI, SAB, and/or SP, they may be considered eligible for SNAP because of their IM/SSI status.
+Households with any members receiving special support services may be considered categorically eligible.
+TA, for categorical eligibility purposes, includes TA cash.
 SSI includes SSI cash, SSI recouped to zero, or SSI suspended cases.
 SAB includes SAB cash and SP includes SP cash.
 Special support services are services/benefits shown in Section 1135.035.00.

 Date of Discovery: the date of discovery has two meanings.
-The date of discovery for expedited Food Stamp benefits is the date, other than the date of application, when the Agency discovers an eligibility unit is entitled to expedited benefits.
-The date of discovery for claims or restored benefits is the date the Agency discovered there was a potential error in Food Stamp benefits.
+The date of discovery for expedited SNAP benefits is the date, other than the date of application, when the Agency discovers a household is entitled to expedited benefits.
+The date of discovery for claims or restored benefits is the date the Agency discovered there was a potential error in SNAP benefits.

 Department: the United States Department of Agriculture (USDA).
-USDA is the federal agency responsible for administering the Food Stamp Program.
+USDA is the federal agency responsible for administering the SNAP Program.